Dubai Investments acquires additional stake in UK’s Monument Bank

 PHOTO

+This investment is subject to necessary regulatory approvals.
+Dubai Investments had made an initial investment in Monument Bank earlier this year.

-Monument Bank, the UK-based digital bank, is at the forefront of transforming the banking experience with innovative solutions and is uniquely positioned as the only UK bank focused exclusively on the mass-affluent segment, supporting customers with deposit products, lending nearly £100m during the first year of operation.
+Monument Bank is at the forefront of transforming the banking experience with innovative solutions and is uniquely positioned as the only UK bank focused exclusively on the mass-affluent segment, supporting customers with deposit products, lending nearly £100m during the first year of operation.

-“Dubai Investments’ increased stake in Monument Bank, not only reiterates the Group’s confidence in the bank’s potential but also its strategy and vision.
+Khalid Bin Kalban, Vice Chairman and CEO, Dubai Investments, said, “Dubai Investments’ increased stake in Monument Bank, not only reiterates the Group’s confidence in the bank’s potential but also its strategy and vision.
 Monument Bank's resilience and successful capital raise rounds exemplify their promising growth trajectory, and the bank's progress in monetizing its technology and business service verticals demonstrates its commitment to innovation and customer-centric solutions.
-This investment also solidifies Dubai Investment’s presence in the dynamic digital banking landscape and aligns with the Group’s vision to foster international collaborations”,said Khalid Bin Kalban, Vice Chairman and CEO, Dubai Investments.
+This investment also solidifies Dubai Investment’s presence in the dynamic digital banking landscape and aligns with the Group’s vision to foster international collaboration."

-“Dubai Investments increased stake in Monument Bank not only solidifies our financial foundation but also signifies a strong vote of confidence in our unique approach to banking.
+For his part, Ian Rand, Monument Bank’s Chief Executive Officer, commented, “Dubai Investments increased stake in Monument Bank not only solidifies our financial foundation but also signifies a strong vote of confidence in our unique approach to banking.
 We are pleased to have successfully completed the Series B funding round.
 The milestone is another testament of our investors’ continued belief in the Bank’s strategy, as we continue to move forward in our journey and accelerate our path to profitability.
 Monument remains committed to serving the overlooked ‘mass affluent’ segment in the UK, and eventually beyond the UK, having launched new features and products to further enhance the client experience.
-“The business’ growth continues to accelerate, with savings balances exceeding £700m, 383% growth year to date.
-Our proposition and quality of service has successfully attracted mass affluent clients, with our average balance now over £60,000, enabling us to scale with a laser sharp focus on our community”, said Ian Rand, Monument Bank’s Chief Executive Officer.
+“The business’ growth continues to accelerate, with savings balances exceeding £700m, 383 percent growth year to date.
+Our proposition and quality of service has successfully attracted mass affluent clients, with our average balance now over £60,000, enabling us to scale with a laser sharp focus on our community."

 As part of its ongoing growth strategy, Monument Bank recently concluded its successful Series B round of investments raising over £40 million, backed by a combination of existing and new investors and since inception has raised an impressive total of over £103 million, further solidifying a strong position for continued growth.